jcorporation/myMPD/docs/020-configuration/ssl.md

 title: SSL
 ---

 In the default configuration myMPD encrypts traffic on port 8443, set `/var/lib/mympd/config/ssl` to `false` to disable encryption.
-If ssl is enabled, myMPD redirects port 80 to 8443.
+If ssl is enabled, myMPD redirects the http port 8080 to 8443.
 If you want to install myMPD as an app in chrome you need ssl.

 ## Default certificate